mautic/user-documentation/docs/contributing/contributing.rst

 To push your edits to your local branch:

 #.
 In the upper section of the GitHub GUI, select the **Current Repository** tab.
 The **Current Repository** section lists the changes you have made to your file.

 #.
 In the bottom section of the **Current Repository** tab, enter a brief summary and a message describing the key edits you have made to your document.

-Refer to repository guidelines.

 #.
 Click **Commit to {branch name}**.
 The changes are committed to the local branch on your machine.